serralvo/serralvo.github.io/_posts/2016-10-23-git-mini-course.markdown

 ### Conclusion

 In two hours I had the opportunity to share my knowledge with twenty students, but, isn't just that, this number will change, why am I thinking it?
 The answer: in 2013 I signed up in an activity like this and three years late I went to the same build to talk about the same subject, Git.
 Now think about it, if each student that went to mini-course three years ago share the knowledge with a collegue or friend, think about how many people can be impacted by this iniciative.

+I am feeling so glad to talk about something that I admire (Git is awesome ♥️) and to help someone to learn it.